lyhenghab2002/dgoceanrskcomputer/COMPUTER_SHOP_SYSTEM_ARCHITECTURE.md

 ## XII.
 Conclusion

-The Computer Shop E-commerce Management System represents a modern, scalable, and cost-effective solution for online retail operations.
-Built on the Railway platform with Flask and MySQL, it provides a robust foundation for e-commerce activities while maintaining flexibility for future growth and enhancement.
+The Computer Shop E-commerce Management System represents a modern, cost-effective, and self-managed solution for online retail operations.
+Built on DigitalOcean with Flask, Nginx, Gunicorn, and MySQL, it provides a robust foundation for e-commerce activities while maintaining full control over the infrastructure.

-The system successfully integrates modern web technologies with traditional business requirements, offering both technical excellence and practical functionality for computer shop management and customer service.
+The system successfully integrates modern web technologies with traditional business requirements, offering both technical excellence and practical functionality for computer shop management and customer service at an extremely low cost.

 ---

-**Document Version**: 1.0
+**Document Version**: 2.0
-**Last Updated**: December 2024
+**Last Updated**: January 2025
 **Prepared By**: System Architecture Team
-**Status**: Production Ready
+**Status**: Production Ready (DigitalOcean Implementation)